Nell Trent

 Nell Trent, also referred to as Little Nell, is a fictional character in the 1841 novel The Old Curiosity Shop by Charles Dickens.
 The novel's main character, she is portrayed as infallibly good and virginal.
-An orphan, she leads her grandfather on their journey to save them from misery but gradually becomes weaker throughout the journey, and although she finds a home with the help of a schoolmaster, she sickens and dies before her friends in London find her.
+An orphan, she leads her grandfather on their journey to save them from misery but gradually becomes weaker throughout the journey.
+Although she finds a home with the help of a schoolmaster, she sickens and dies before her friends in London find her.
 Her death has been described as "the apotheosis of Victorian sentimentality."